What to Do in Memphis: Civil Rights History, Museums, and Music

 Have lunch at Alcenia’s World Famous Soul Food.
 You will likely get to meet the chef-owner in person as she warmly greets diners and the food is delicious southern cooking that feels like a meal you’d have visiting family.

-Have a drink and an appetizer at Catherine and Mary’s.
+After The Lobbyist, stop next door for a drink and an appetizer at Catherine and Mary’s.

 For a novel dinner, if you like to sample different dishes, try Flight, a restaurant where everything is served in flights of three, including drinks, appetizers, entrees, and desserts.